commitsto/commits.to/README.md

 # Credits

 Daniel Reeves wrote a blog post about the idea.
-Sergii Kalinchuk got the "promises.to" domain.
+Sergii Kalinchuk got the "promises.to" domain and is running the server that for now just forwards to Glitch.
 Marcin Borkowski had the idea for URLs-as-UI for creating promises.
 Chris Butler wrote much of the initial code.